- The takeaway from this episode is … use any opportunity for “coming out” to be the catalyst for breaking out of your shell.

 This mask they put on temporarily conceals their shyness and inhibitions.
 They do things they wouldn’t normally do had people known who they were.
-It’s the rest of the year that your insecurities mask who you are.
+Becoming this other person on that one day of the year may actually be who they really are.
+In this case, it’s the rest of the year that their insecurities will continue to mask who they are.

 Most people, in their attempt to get out of their own way, believe that to become a fulfilled, passionate, loving, and giving being means a lot of hardship to change how they act.
 That’s not the problem at all.